 Here is the same report opened on the third device with a screen resolution different from the previous two:

 The dots of the clicks have shifted even more.

 In the Plerdy dashboard, the results are displayed based on another principle.
 The clicks with no target action or intent are by default considered unimportant and not reflected:

-For example, while testing its dashboard in a mobile website version we have noticed a click aside:
+For example, while testing its dashboard in a mobile website version, we have noticed a click aside:

-For instance, this data doesn’t allow making any conclusion:
+For instance, this data tells you nothing:

-On the other hand, Hotjar displays them:
+On the other hand, Hotjar software displays such data:

 4. Recording Clicks From Smartphones

 The tracking of mobile clicks is the most important part of usability audits.
 In many industries, over 50% of traffic comes from smartphones.